lukaszsobek/color-picker/README.md

   file of a folder in such a small application.

 ### Issues:
-- A couple of reducer tests are missing
 - Functions inside App.js are not tested
-- Fix App test
+- App test complains about "Warning: Can only update a mounted or mounting component"
+- Accepting on a faulty value causes app to reload.